joshbeckman/notes/blog/traveling/_posts/2024-08-28-cirque-of-the-towers-2024.md

 ![jackelope motor lodge](/assets/images/66c0e8ae-05e3-45f8-b495-1ba406530d76.jpeg)

 ## Maps & Data
-The path we took is different than what was planned/highlighted on the map.
+The path we took is different than what was planned/highlighted on the map through the Wind River Range.

 ![innacurate map](/assets/images/86dc6bb9-7a69-4e3e-9234-58a1ffa91ec0.jpeg)